Who We Are

-Sitting alone in Israel’s Negev desert, Amber was first called to Jewish communal work when she was 19.
-She began song leading for various synagogues, youth groups, and Hillel while pursuing her Bachelor's in Music with a minor in Judaic Studies.
-Amber subsequently attended the Pardes Institute of Jewish Studies in Jerusalem, and applied her knowledge as Youth Engagement Coordinator at The Jewish Federation of Sarasota-Manatee for several years.
-A longing to explore the West led her to a job in Yellowstone National Park, then to Bozeman, where she has served Beth Shalom as Cantorial Soloist since 2015.
+Amber creates transcendent experiences through music.
+Sitting alone in Israel’s Negev desert at age 19, she experienced a deep connection to her Jewish identity for the first time, that she hadn’t felt growing up in Toronto, Ontario and Sarasota, Florida.
+Having been a singer, songwriter, and guitarist from a young age, Amber was inspired to explore her Judaism through music, song-leading for various synagogues, youth groups, and Hillel while pursuing her Bachelor's in Music with a minor in Judaic Studies at the University of Central Florida.
+She subsequently attended the Pardes Institute of Jewish Studies in Jerusalem, and applied her knowledge as Youth Engagement Coordinator at The Jewish Federation of Sarasota-Manatee for several years.
+A longing to explore the West led her to a dishwashing job in Yellowstone National Park, then to Bozeman, where she has served Beth Shalom as Cantorial Soloist since 2015.

 Lisa handles all administrative functions for the temple.
 She joined Congregation Beth Shalom as Administrator in 2007.
 She has a BA from Duke University in Psychology.
 Prior to joining Beth Shalom, she worked as a project manager for a regional broadband and VoIP company.
 Lisa enjoys teaching fitness classes, working out, and volunteering at her childrens' school.
 She is married and has two children.

 Ed Stafman served as Rabbi of Congregation Beth Shalom from 2008, through his retirement in 2018.
 He came to Bozeman following eight years of Rabbinic study and ordination in the ALEPH Rabbinic program, which is part of the Jewish Renewal movement.